-Cotton root rot of okra, also known as Texas root rot, ozonium root rot or Phymatotrichum root rot, is a nasty fungal disease that attack at least 2,000 species of broadleaf plants, including peanuts, alfalfa, cotton and okra.
-The fungus that causes Texas root rot in also infects fruit, nut and shade trees, as well as many ornamental shrubs.
+Cotton root rot of okra, also known as Texas root rot, ozonium root rot, or Phymatotrichum root rot, is a nasty fungal disease that attacks at least 2,000 species of broadleaf plants, including peanuts, alfalfa, cotton, and okra.
+The fungus that causes Texas root rot in also infects fruit, nut, and shade trees, as well as many ornamental shrubs.
 The disease, which favors highly alkaline soils and hot summers, is limited to the Southwestern United States.
 Read on to learn what you can do about okra with Texas root rot.

 Symptoms of Cotton Root Rot of Okra

 Symptoms of Texas root rot in okra generally appear during summer and early autumn when soil temperatures have reached at least 82 F. (28 C.).